openmsr/CAD_to_OpenMC/README.md

 # step_to_h5m
-Please note that this tool will likely change its name soon to h5massembly.
+Please note that this tool will likely change its name soon.

 This is intended to be a python package heavily inspired by [Paramak](https://github.com/fusion-energy/paramak), and borrowing a lot from its namesake: https://github.com/fusion-energy/step_to_h5m).
 It's "raison d'etre" is to enable a link between the online CAD-tool onShape and the neutron transport code OpenMC.